-Performance outcomes Acceptable outcomes Advertising devices and interpretive signage PO11 Interpretive signs do not adversely impact on the valued character of a local heritage place or character area.
-No acceptable outcome provided Advertising devices PO12 Advertising devices located on a local heritage place or within a character area are designed and sited so as to- (a) be compatible with the cultural heritage significance and valued character of the place or area; (b) not obscure the appearance or prominence of the heritage or character values when viewed from the major road No acceptable outcome provided
+Performance outcomes Acceptable outcomes Adve ertising devices and interpretive signage I pretive signs do not adversely impact on the valued character ocal heritage place or character area.
+No acceptable outcome provided PO12 Adve rtising devices located on a local heritage place or within a acter area are designed and sited so as to- be compatible with the cultural heritage significance and No acceptable outcome provided (b) valued character of the place or area; not obscure the appearance or prominence of the heritage or character values when viewed from the major road network or any adjoining public open space.